Penance in the Catholic Church: Necessity and frequency

 After having reached the age of discretion, each member of the faithful is obliged to confess faithfully his or her grave sins at least once a year.
 This yearly confession is necessitated for performing one's "Easter duty", the reception of Communion at least once during the Easter season.
 This must be preceded by Reconciliation if one has sinned gravely.
 Grave sin involves serious matter, sufficient knowledge of its seriousness, and sufficient freedom from any interior or exterior factors that would mitigate one's responsibility for the harm done.
 While private confession of all grave sins is now required, confession of venial sins is recommended but not required.
 Popes have written on the possible benefits of "devotional confession" of venial sins for strengthening of resolutions, divine encouragement, Christian growth, and interior peace.

 All contrition implies sorrow of spirit and "detestation for the sin committed, together with the resolution not to sin again."
 Such contrition is "perfect" if it flows from divine charity but "imperfect" if it flows only from fear of penalties or of eternal damnation.
 While perfect contrition forgives serious sin, one must also have the intention to fulfill church teaching and confess the sin if or when it becomes possible.

-In order for the sacrament of Penance to be validly celebrated, the penitent must confess all mortal sins.
+In order for the sacrament of penance to be validly celebrated, the penitent must confess all mortal sins.
 If the penitent knowingly conceal any mortal sin, then the confession is invalid and the penitent incurs another sin: sacrilege.
 A person who has knowingly concealed a mortal sin must confess the sin he has concealed, mention the sacraments he has received since that time, and confess all the mortal sins he has committed since his last good confession.
-If the penitent forget to confess a mortal sin in Confession, the sacrament is valid and their sins are forgiven, but he must tell the mortal sin in the next Confession if it again comes to his mind.
+If the penitent forgets to confess a mortal sin in confession, the sacrament is valid and their sins are forgiven, but he must tell the mortal sin in the next extreme unction if it again comes to his mind.

 Sacramental seal

 The sacramental seal binds all those who hear or overhear a penitent confess a sin for the purpose of absolution, to not reveal the identity of the penitent and the sin.
 Those who may overhear sins confessed, such as an interpreter, are bound by the same seal as the priest.
 A priest who violates this seal is automatically excommunicated, with pardon reserved to the Holy See.
 Others who violate the seal may also be excommunicated.
 Careless speaking that might lead people to connect a specific penitent with a sin confessed is also punishable.

-While there have been martyrs who have been executed for refusing to break the seal, in the United States the inviolability of the seal is recognized before the law.
+While there have been martyrs who have been executed for refusing to break the seal, such as John of Nepomuk, in the United States the inviolability of the seal is recognized before the law.